sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_building_Linux.md

  - there is any kind of protecion against lost messages?
  - the max lenght of any message has been properly defined?
  - there is any kinde of defense agains file corruption? as  md5, or checksums?
- - there are any kind of keep alive messages?
+ - there are any kind of keep alive messages, heatbeat, watchdogs?
  - there are any ICT (In circuit test) or BIST (Build In Circuit Test)?
  - there is any implementation of FCE (Fordward Correction Errors), or ECC (Error Correction Codes)?
  - Whats the hammingdistance for messages mcomunications.